LKAYHot/TinyUnrealPackerExtended/README.md

    ```bash
    git clone https://github.com/LKAYHot/TinyUnrealPackerExtended.git
    ```
-2. Open the solution in Visual Studio 2022 (or later).
+2. Open the solution in Visual Studio 2022.
 3. Build the project in the `Release` configuration.
-4. Copy the `UnrealPak` and `DDS-Tools` folders from the `Externals directory` into the folder where `TinyPackerExtended.exe` was built.
+4. Copy the `UnrealPak`, `DDS-Tools`, `textconv.exe` and `ConvertPngToDds.bat` folders and files from the `Externals directory` into the folder where `TinyPackerExtended.exe` was built.
 5. Run `TinyPackerExtended.exe`.

 ---